Hfranz1/Regex-Tutorial/README.md

  - ```$```-The dollar sign anchor matches the end text

  example:

  ```
+^Hello          matches a string with `Hello`
+World$          matches any string `World`
+^Hello World$   matches the exact srting
+goodbye         matches the exact string
  ```

 ### Quantifiers
 Indicates the number of characters or expressions to match.